Mohit-pal22/Dice-Game/README.md

 ### How game work
 1. This is 2 player game.
-2. Player who first make a total score of 100 First will win.
+2. Player who first make a total score of 100 will win.
 3. If "Number 1" appear on dice all the score will get deducted & turn will get switch.
 <br>